AlexSergey/rocket-starter/README.md

 - Generate stats.json (in production mode)
 - SEO Optimizations
 - Bundle Analyzer
-- Isomorphic compile supported (include isomorphic styles, isomorphic dynamic imports, @loadable)
+- Isomorphic compile support (include isomorphic styles, isomorphic dynamic imports, @loadable)
-- Multi compile supported
+- Multi compile support
-- Vendor array splitting supported (You can set dependency libraries to this array to split it on separate vendor.js file)
+- Vendor array splitting support (You can set dependency libraries to this array to split it on separate vendor.js file)
+- MDX files support

 ## How it works
 You have 4 compilers for your scripts